 Disney's Happiest Haunts Guided Tour includes:

-• A two-hour walking tour in Disneyland Park
+- A two-hour walking tour in both Disneyland Park and Disney California Adventure (new)

-• A reserved viewing area for Halloween Screams (Keep in mind that it's a projection show Monday through Thursday and has added fireworks Friday through Sunday.)
-The location in 2023 was the Hub near the Partners statue.
+- A reserved viewing area for Halloween Screams (Keep in mind that it's a projection show Monday through Thursday and has added fireworks Friday through Sunday.)
+The standing-only viewing location in the past was the Hub near the Partners statue.

-• A photo op with the Hitchhiking Ghosts Audio-Animatronics from Haunted Mansion
+- A photo op with the Audio-Animatronics witch from Snow White (new)

 You need a park ticket (for ages 3 and older) and reservation valid for Disneyland Park for the same day as your tour.
 You'll meet your tour at the Tour Gardens on Main Street, U.S.A.

-Holiday Time at the Disneyland Resort Guided Tour — $120 (for ages 3+), plus tax and optional gratuity (Disney Visa cardholders pay $102)
+Holiday Time at the Disneyland Resort Guided Tour — Returning for Holiday Time - $120 (for ages 3+), plus tax and optional gratuity (Disney Visa cardholders pay $102)

 The tour includes:

-• Lightning Lane access to “it’s a small world” Holiday
+- Lightning Lane access to Haunted Mansion Holiday

-• Holiday treats (a cake pop and gingerbread cake) and cocoa in a souvenir lidded cup with a lanyard
+- Holiday treats and cocoa in a souvenir lidded cup with a lanyard

 All offerings, experiences and souvenirs are subject to change.